 About Purr 'n' Fur

-Now completing our tenth year, Purr 'n' Fur developed in late 2003 from ideas my sister and I had, and it's gradually expanded since then to the extensive site it is now.
-We are both lifelong cat aficionados, first as a result of cats our parents had over the years, and later of course from having our own.
-I have two tabby 'girls', Maggie and Midge, and they are to be found as 'mascots' on the Fragments and Mini Fragments pages respectively.
-In 2007 I took on also two black, male brothers as kittens.
-Tragically I lost one of them to a road accident in 2011; there's a tribute to the much missed Tinker here.
-Brother Timmie has yet to make an appearance on the site, but surely will at some point.
-My sister has Puss, a black formerly feral female of indeterminate age, and her three offspring, born 'in the wild' sometime in the spring of 2011: little Tillie and her much larger brothers Tux and Indie.
+Purr 'n' Fur developed in late 2003 from ideas my sister and I had, and it's gradually expanded since then to the extensive site it is now, with a wide variety of different sections and articles for cat lovers.
+We're both lifelong cat aficionados, first as a result of cats our parents had over the years, and later of course from having our own.
+For nearly 15 years I had two tabby girls, Maggie and Midge to be found as 'mascots' on the Fragments and Mini Fragments pages respectively until Midge died in February 2018.
+At present I have also black cat Timmie, who will be 12 this year (2019), and Felix. a tuxedo cat of indeterminate age who wandered in last summer and decided to stay!
+My sister had Puss, a black formerly feral female who died in 2016, but her three offspring are still thriving, born 'in the wild' sometime in the spring of 2011: little Tillie and her larger brothers Tux and Indie.

-I do the writing at Purr 'n' Fur and much of the research, while Sis looks after producing the pages.
-Until recently I worked as a professional proofreader and copy-editor, so things are checked carefully and I hope you find the writing to be of a good standard!
-(See The Cat's Whiskers for more information about me or my work; I still take on occasional jobs.)
+I have done the writing at Purr 'n' Fur and much of the research, while Sis has looked after producing the pages and also researched.
+(Although now retired, I worked for some 15 years as a professional proofreader and copy-editor, so things are checked carefully and I hope you'll find the writing to be of a good standard.)

-There are numerous other excellent sites devoted to cats and cat lore, so we aim to provide at least a few features that aren't found elsewhere.
-One of our most visited sections is Famous Felines, where we relate the real-life stories of cats that have become better known than the average feline for one reason or another, such as Socks Clinton and his Downing Street counterpart Humphrey; but undoubtedly the most celebrated of them is Simon, ship's cat of HMS Amethyst and the only cat to have been awarded the prestigious Dickin Medal.
-This section is now supplemented, under Featuring Felines, by shorter tales of cats that aren't necessarily world-famous but perhaps well known in their local area, or have had interesting adventures.
+Summarising what you'll find on our site: there are numerous other excellent websites devoted to cats and cat lore, so we've aimed to provide at least a few features that aren't found elsewhere.
+One of our most visited sections is Famous Felines, where we relate the real-life stories of cats that became better known than the average feline for one reason or another, such as Street Cat Bob and the current resident of 10 Downing Street, Larry; but arguably the most celebrated of them was Simon, ship's cat of HMS Amethyst and the only cat to date to have been awarded the prestigious Dickin Medal.
+This section is supplemented, in Featuring Felines, by shorter accounts of cats that aren't necessarily world-famous but are perhaps well known in their local area, or have had interesting adventures.
 It includes numerous cats that are, or were, to be found in churches, museums, libraries and similar establishments, as well as other cats working in hotels, on railways, in shops and the like.

-We're very proud of our Feline Philately pages about domestic cats on postage stamps, which are updated thrice yearly and fully illustrated; and also of our gallery of UK inn signs picturing cats (in Feline Fun); you won't find these topics treated so comprehensively anywhere else.
-In the Fun section there are also some cat jigsaw puzzles; a collection of quotes about cats, with many pictures; a crossword puzzle and a memory game; and a gallery of photos of amusing cat situations.
+We're proud of our Feline Philately pages about domestic cats on postage stamps, which have been updated regularly and are fully illustrated; and also of our gallery of UK inn signs picturing cats (in Feline Fun).
+It has to be said, though, that the inn-sign pages haven't been kept up to date for a while and not all the information will still be accurate especially with so many pubs closing these days.
+In the Fun section also are some cat jigsaw puzzles; a collection of quotes about cats, with many pictures; a crossword puzzle and a memory game; and a gallery of photos of amusing cat situations.

 Fabled Felines consists of pages about cats in fairy tales, legends and festivals, with a good collection of photos from two of the three-yearly Cat Festivals (Kattenstoet) held in Ypres, Belgium.
-Feline Fragments is a miscellany of mostly short 'cat stuff' we feel is worth passing on, while the Mini Fragments section covers some even shorter stories both old and newer.
-Feline Folios takes a look at a wide selection of books we've enjoyed about cats, and Feline Flotsam has a few unique desktop wallpapers for download together with a small collection of fonts.
-The Fans of Felines pages give brief details of famous and well-known people from all eras who were cat lovers as well as mentioning a few who definitely were not.
+Feline Fragments is a miscellany of mostly short 'cat stuff' we feel is worth passing on, while the Mini Fragments section covers some even shorter stories both old and more recent.
+Feline Folios takes a look at a wide selection of books we've enjoyed about cats, and the Fans of Felines pages give brief details of famous and well-known people from all eras who were cat lovers as well as mentioning a few who definitely were not!
 Most sections have a cat picture, or 'mascot', at the top of the page to 'keep you company' throughout that section, with a brief account of them in a 'Featured Feline' paragraph at the foot of each page.

 All rights reserved